-Take a stroll down the main drag of Tunco and you'll probably notice a few big changes.
-Most noticeable, the main road is no longer a dirt strip that collects pools of stagnant water for visitors to navigate as they make their way to one of El Salvador's most popular beaches and longtime surfing Mecca.
-Tunco's main road also offers quite a few dining options that are a cut above the street vendors that were more prevalent in recent days gone by.
+A stroll through the seaside village of Tunco readily reveals a few big changes.
+With the recent addition of paving stones, the main road is no longer a dirt strip that collects pools of stagnant water to navigate as you cruise El Salvador's most-popular beach enclave.
+The longtime surfing Mecca's center strip also offers quite a few newly opened restaurants that are a cut above the street vendors that were once more prevalent.

-If you're not careful, you're apt to walk right past a tiny eatery that's worth a stop in.
-Charly's is a small, narrow space that's fronted by a facade of river stones with an arched entrance.
-Inside, a few tables line each side of the intimate corridor, while a tarp keeps sunshine and rain from pouring in from above.
+If not careful, you're apt to amble right past Charly's, a narrow eatery that's fronted by a facade of river stones with an arched entrance.
+Inside, a few tables line an intimate corridor under open skies.
 A soccer game is apt to be playing on a TV above a small bar at the rear.
-A clean, compact kitchen offers an interesting blend of Peruvian, Mexican and Salvadorean cuisine.
+Settle in and select from an eclectic blend of Peruvian, Mexican and local cuisine.

-While a traditional Salvadoran breakfast is offered, the morning menu also has eclectic options like a Peruvian sandwich, with pork belly, onion and sweet potato.
-They also serve early risers Chicken Cau Cau, a classic Peruvian stew cooked with hot yellow pepper sauce.
+While a traditional Salvadoran breakfast of eggs, beans and cheese is offered, the morning menu also has more diverse options.
+Start your day with a Peruvian sandwich, plump with pork belly, onion and sweet potato.
+They also please the town's early risers with Chicken Cau Cau, a classic Peruvian stew made with zesty yellow pepper sauce.

-Appetizers span Latin America with Mexican “chilaquiles,” lightly fried corn tortillas that are quartered and topped with tomatoes, chicken and cheese.
-Also on the menu you'll find the traditional Peruvian appetizer “Causa,” a potato-stacked dish with shrimp and yellow peppers.
-From the seafood menu, less adventurous travelers can take heart in comfort food like Fish and Chips or fried calamari.
-Beef options include a Mexican-style platter of a spicy strip steak that's served with ranch-style beans.
-Also on the meat menu, Peruvian food takes center stage with beef tenderloin fajitas that are seasoned with green and red peppers, and a dash of soy sauce.
+Appetizers take you across Latin America.
+Sample some Mexican “chilaquiles,” lightly fried corn tortillas that are quartered and topped with tomatoes, chicken and cheese.
+Begin a meal with the traditional Peruvian appetizer “causa,” a potato-stacked dish with shrimp and yellow peppers.
+Not feeling so adventurous?
+Take heart in classics like Fish and Chips or fried calamari.
+Beef options include a Mexican-style platter with a spicy strip steak and ranch-style beans.
+Also geared toward meat lovers, Peruvian food takes center stage with beef tenderloin fajitas that are seasoned with green and red peppers, and a dash of soy sauce.